 During a walk on a dark, chilly night, that spooky presence might just be The Munsters.
 Against all odds, this monstrous family mashup was completely independent of The Addams Family, and part of that comes from the basis behind each family member.
 Universal could reach into its vaults for some otherwise copyrighted characters, including the aristocratic Dracula as the inspiration behind Grandpa, played by Al Lewis.
 What went on after this everlasting life of his on the sitcom?

-The Manhattan native was born on April 30, 1923, though that answer could vary depending who was asked.
+The Manhattan native was born on April 30, 1923, though that answer could vary depending on who was asked.
 Just as his date and place of birth remained elusive, Al Lewis was on a quest for answers in school, though his queries to his teachers would be called “annoying.”
 Nevertheless, he finished his schooling and began appearing in Broadway productions before transitioning to television appearances.
 Even before joining The Munsters, Lewis had some experience with the undead in I Vampiri, then switched gears to a semi-regular role in Naked Gun.
 Car 54, Where Are You? brought his first prominent role as Officer Leo Schnauser.
 This put him alongside Fred Gwynne and it wouldn’t be the last they’d see of each other.

 A spooky reunion in the making for Al Lewis and Fred Gwynne